-The "F", "E", and "C" designators have little special meaning.
-They are just arbitrary letters used to designate different groupings of digital I/O. The generic designator DIOx is sometimes used to describe any digital I/O from 0 to 19, so for example an alternative name for EIO0 is DIO8.
+The "F", "E", "C", and "M" designators have little special meaning.
+They are just arbitrary letters used to designate different groupings of digital I/O. The generic designator DIOx is sometimes used to specify any digital I/O from 0 to 22, so for example an alternative name for EIO0 is DIO8.